-from Albert Road to Kerferd Road.
+intersection marks the transition from Albert Road to Kerferd Road.
 Here there is a distinctive change to a more residential environment with wide roads and a sweeping wide median.
 Once densely planted, the median is now lawn lined with predominately London Plane (Platanus X acerifolia) trees.
-New tree plantings have already occurred along the Kerferd Road intersection marks the transition occurred along the Kerferd Road nature strips and within the median, introducing more colour, variety and future shade to the area.
+New tree plantings have already occurred along the Kerferd Road nature strips and within the median, introducing more colour, variety and future shade to the area.
 This will be further complemented by woody meadows planted in the median to frame the open space, increase biodiversity and connect to the Danks Street biolink.